 Ideally the best support service is the one that is provided at a moment’s notice and with the quickest turnaround times.

-4. What Else Do You Expect Of Your Web Host ?
+4. What Else Do You Expect From Your Web Host?

-- Offsite BackUp & Recovery – If ever your website gets hacked or loses all its data for some reason, you need to be able to restore your website to its former glory.
+- Offsite Backup & Recovery – If your website gets hacked or loses all its data for some reason, you need to be able to restore it to its former glory.

 - Caching – Some web hosting companies provide caching to help ensure increased speeds.
-In house caching includes caching on the server side and the client’s end.
-There are few plugins to help with client side caching, head over to my previous post on the Top 6 Caching Plugins For WordPress.
+In-house caching includes caching on the server side and the client’s end.
+There are few plugins to help with client-side caching, head over to my previous post on the WordPress caching plugins.

-- Built-In CDNs – Either that or you can opt for, in all likelihood the best CDN service in MaxCDN.
+- Built-In CDNs – Either that or you can opt for, in all likelihood, the best CDN service.

 - Security Features – You can check out how many times they’ve been hacked, a good indicator of their security.

-- Physical location of data center – The closer it is to the majority of your website’s visitors, the better.
+- The physical location of the data center – The closer it is to most of your website’s visitors, the better.

-The above six are reasonably important criteria, that you’ll need to consider carefully before coming to your decision.
+The above six are reasonably important criteria, that you’ll need to consider carefully before deciding.

-There exist 4 different types of hosting services that anyone who runs a WordPress site or is going to start a new WP site has to be aware of before arriving at the right choice.
+There exist 4 different types of hosting services that anyone who runs a WordPress site or is going to start a new WP site must be aware of before arriving at the right choice.